This project is no longer active, but we believe that the outcomes and resources generated through the work are still of value.

 How We Do It

 We recognize the power that words have.
-Our efforts focus on shifting the narrative around negative stereotypes about girls of color who commit status offenses.
+Our efforts focused on shifting the narrative around negative stereotypes about girls of color who commit status offenses.

-Through resources, technical assistance, social good campaigns, and a growing network of invested partners, we are working to create programs and policies that are developmentally centered, trauma-informed, and support the well-being of young women and girls of color involved in various public systems.
+Through resources, technical assistance, social good campaigns, and a growing network of invested partners, we worked to create programs and policies that were developmentally centered, trauma-informed, and support the well-being of young women and girls of color involved in various public systems.

-Through this work, outcomes of young women and girls of color involved with public systems are improved and policies supporting them are trauma-informed and promote their well-being.
+Through this work, outcomes of young women and girls of color involved with public systems were improved and policies supporting them were trauma-informed and promoted their well-being.